Devika03/Face_Recognition_for_transactions_or_OTP/README.md

 Facialrecognitionhasproventobeoneofthemostsecuremethodsofallbiometric systems to a point for high level security and to avoid ATM robberies and provide security for ATM.

 In the proposed project, it replaces the traditional ATM system.
-It has advan- tages such as saves manufacturing cost of cards and overcomes drawbacks of the traditional system like carrying the ATM card, losing of card, fraud calls related to ATMcard, etc. andprovideshighsecuritybyusingauthenticationlikefingerprint and OTP systems
+It has advan- tages such as saves manufacturing cost of cards and overcomes drawbacks of the traditional system like carrying the ATM card, losing of card, fraud calls related to ATMcard, etc. and provide shigh security byusing authentication like fingerprint and OTP systems

-With new improved techniques in the field of artificial Intelligence that help eliminatemoredisturbancesanddistortions,therateofeffectivenessofthesystem can be improved.
+With new improved techniques in the field of artificial Intelligence that help eliminatemore disturbances and distortions,therate of effectiveness of the system can be improved.

 2. **Future Scope**

 This project can be used for real time security applications like in ATM security systems, military applications, high security companies.
 This can also be used in bank locker access.
 Lighting provided to the system is a key factor to be taken care of.
 Usage of high speed computers can improve the efficiency.![](Aspose.Words.c25e3b61-20fb-4cba-b935-86071ea01a22.002.png)

-Govt.Model Engineering College 40

 **Bibliography**